Vision and Mission Statement

 Each year we focus our research on a particular theme from the UN Convention on the Rights of People with Disabilities (UN CRPD).
 We publish a report based on this theme and organize a conference around its results.
 Held at the UN in Vienna this event typically brings together close to 500 delegates from more than 70 countries.

 The annual Zero Project Report presents the Policies & Practices that have been selected as the most innovative in their approach to that year’s theme.
 It also evaluates just how the UN CRPD is being implemented around the world.
 For this we created Social Indicators.

 At our conference, those behind the innovative Policies & Practices present their solutions to their peers involved in the world of disabilities, including stakeholders, government ministers and other key influencers.
 They also receive an award for the incredible work they have done, helping them to raise their profile, network and to inspire others.
 Keynote speakers and other experts discuss, in both plenary sessions and workshops, issues surrounding that year’s theme and how those Practices & Policies could be best transferred elsewhere.

-On our interactive website one can find more than 150 innovative policies and practices that we have identified on the three topics addressed so far, and the research of over 30 Social Indicators that help decipher the current global situation.
+On our interactive website one can find more than 150 innovative policies and practices that we have identified on the four topics addressed so far, and the research of Social Indicators that help decipher the current global situation.

 With our conference, report and awards, the Zero Project disseminates and promotes replicable and innovative solutions that have overcome the problems people with disabilities face, by raising public awareness of the issues and stimulating reform, thereby acting as a catalyst for a world without barriers.
 Our various social media channels, including Facebook, Twitter and YouTube, keep our network of experts and a wider public informed on a day-to-day basis.